Wichita Falls, Texas: History

-The Choctaw Native Americans settled the area in the early 1800s from their native Mississippi area once Americans displaced them after the Treaty of Dancing Rabbit Creek.
-The treaty was signed and proclaimed in 1830-1831.
-As late as 1841, a large Indian settlement was present in the area that is now the city of Wichita Falls.
+From the early 18th century to the mid 19th century, the Wichita Falls area was inhabited by the Wichita and the Comanche people.
+The Spanish called the lands controlled by the Comanche as Comancheria.
+The Wichita were forced onto a reservation in Oklahoma after 1859.
+The last battle with the Comanche in this area occurred in 1872 and the Comanche were finally defeated in 1874.

-American settlers arrived in the 1860s, mainly as cattle ranchers.
-The city was named Wichita Falls on September 27, 1876, as the Wichita River runs through the area and there was a waterfall in the river’s course in 1876.
-Just ten years later in 1886, a flood destroyed the original waterfall on the Wichita River for which the city was named.
-After nearly 100 years of visitors wanting to visit the no longer existing falls, the city built an artificial waterfall beside the river in Lucy Park.
-The recreated falls are 54 ft high and recirculate at 3,500 gallons per minute.
-They are visible to south-bound traffic on Interstate 44.
+Anglo American presence in the area began in the 1860s.
+The future city was platted and named Wichita Falls on September 27, 1876, as the Wichita River runs through the area and a waterfall was in the river's course in 1876.
+The first permanent resident arrived in 1879.
+In 1886, a flood destroyed the original waterfall on the Wichita River for which the city was named.
+The city built an artificial waterfall in 1987 beside the river in Lucy Park.
+The recreated falls are 54 ft high.

 On the day the city was named in 1876, a sale of town lots was held at what is now the corner of Seventh and Ohio Streets – the birthplace of the city.
 The Fort Worth & Denver City Railway arrived in September 1882, the same year the city became the county seat of Wichita County.
 The city grew westwards from the original FW&DC train depot which was located at the northwest corner of Seventh Street and the FW&DC.
 This area is now referred to as the Depot Square Historic District, which has been declared a Texas Historic Landmark.

 The early history of Wichita Falls well into the 20th century also rests on the work of two entrepreneurs, Joseph A. Kemp and his brother-in-law, Frank Kell.
 Kemp and Kell were pioneers in food processing and retailing, flour milling, railroads, cattle, banking, and oil.